end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

 ### Dimmer module

 The dimmer module is optional but I strongly recommend to use one.
 Without the dimmer module, the LED strip is too bright for many situations.
 Full brightness is only required for cutting vegetables.
 For all other scenarios, you will need to reduce the intensity of the light if you want to create ambient lighting during the night or if you need a low-light in the morning.
 Even a warm white (compared to a cool/cold white) strip is too bright when I get out of the bed.
 Anyway, for the price of the module, it should be a no brainer.

+{{< pleasenote >}}
   Please note that a "normal" wall dimmer cannot be used to power the LED strip since LED can only be dimmed with a [PWM module](http://www.google.ca/#q=12v%20pwm%20dimmer) and not by a variable resistance in the circuit.
+{{< /pleasenote >}}

 ### SMD 3528 or SMD 5050 LED strip ?

 I used SMD 3528 LED chips instead of SMD 5050 LED chips.
 Basically, the code for the LEDs is the dimension in millimeters of each LED.
 SMD 5050 are brighter but uses more electricity.
 Since I didn't need the brightness of the 5050 LEDs and I wanted to use less electricity as possible, the SMD 3528 LEDs were the best choice.
 Make sure that you buy 600 LEDs per reel strips instead of 300 LEDs per reel because 300 LEDs per reel may not be sufficient.

 Here is a good article about the differences between them: [Comparison between 3528 LEDs and 5050 LEDs.](http://www.flexfireleds.com/pages/Comparison-between-3528-LEDs-and-5050-LEDs.html)

 ### Connectors